paladin-t/b8/docs/manual.md

 ### Map

-The beginning index of map layers is 0.
+The beginning layer index of map is 0.
 Furthermore, layer 0 is for the purpose of logic marking, with range of values from 0 to 15; layer 1, 2, and 3 are for rendering, with range of values from 0 to 240.

 * `MAP m, x, y`: draws one or more map layers at a specific position
 	* `m`: single layer of a map, or list of layers